A Dallas Cowboys football blog

 When they had it first and 10 at the 11, they only ran Elliott one time and then elected to throw it twice.
 The second down throw was a smart play.
 A quick little tunnel screen to Michael Gallup who picked up four yards to make it a more manageable third down.

-Third down would have been a great time for an RPO or quick play action to make the hesitate even a bit before getting to completely focus on Dak Prescott.
+Third down would have been a great time for an RPO or quick play action to make the defensive line hesitate even a bit before getting to completely focus on Dak Prescott.
 Instead, Prescott was sacked and fumbled the ball to again kill a red zone opportunity, but this time he fumbled and turned it over to the Saints.

 Thursday night they only used play action six times.
 When they used it, Dak was perfect going 6/6 for 92 yards and a touchdown.